-Dom ain 3: Patient safety, q uality improvement and governance Outco ome Examples 3.1.
-Recognise a professional and statutory duty of candour and act accordingly within established governance, legal and regulatory systems, including equality and diversity They should do this by: understanding how to raise safety concerns appropriately through local and national clinical governance systems. understanding how to raise concerns where there is an issue with patient safety, dignity or quality of care demonstrating a commitment to learn from patient safety investigations and complaints understanding the process of root cause analysis for investigating and learning from patient safety incidents demonstrating honesty and candour regarding errors in patient care demonstrating familiarity with relevant patient safety directives understanding the importance of sharing and implementing good practice 3.2.
-Recognise the impact of human factors on the individual, teams, organisations and systems They should do this by: understanding of effects of teamwork, tasks, equipment, workspace, culture and organisation on human behaviour and abilities and the application of that knowledge in clinical settings protecting patients and colleagues from risks posed by problems with personal health, conduct or performance demonstrating an understanding of the learning by reporting and sharing these experiences locally and widely
+Domain 3: Patient safety, quality improvement and governance

+Outcome Examples 3.1 Recognise a professional and statutory duty of candour and act accordingly within established governance, legal and regulatory systems, including equality and diversity They should do this by: understanding how to raise safety concerns appropriately through local and national clinical governance systems understanding how to raise concerns where there is an issue with patient safety, dignity or quality of care demonstrating a commitment to learn from patient safety investigations and complaints understanding the process of root cause analysis for investigating and learning from patient safety incidents demonstrating honesty and candour regarding errors in patient care demonstrating familiarity with relevant patient safety directives understanding the importance of sharing and implementing good practice.
+3.2 Recognise the impact of human factors on the individual, teams, organisations and systems They should do this by: understanding the effects of teamwork, tasks, equipment, workspace, culture and organisation on human behaviour and abilities and the application of that knowledge in clinical settings protecting patients and colleagues from risks posed by problems with personal

-3.3.
-Design and employ quality improvement measures that improve clinical effectiveness, patient safety, care or experience They should do this by: using a range of quality improvement methodologies to improve dental services and improve patient care demonstrating understanding the importance of patient and public involvement in decision-making when changes to services are proposed engaging with all relevant stakeholders in the planning and implementation of change working with others to effectively measure and evaluate the impact of quality improvement interventions and their impacts on the wider systems demonstrate_knowledge of additional challenges related to oral health inequalities in minority ethnic populations and other groups with protected characteristics_in the UK, assess and recognise impact of cultural and language and other_barriers and strategies for oral health promotion 3.4.
-Act to safeguard patients, particularly children, other young people and vulnerable adults in accordance with the requirements of appropriate equality and diversity legislation They should do this by: recognising the individual oral health needs of patients with physical, sensory, intellectual, mental, medical, emotional or social impairments or disabilities, or with a combination of these factors understanding the responsibilities and needs of carers as they play an increasing role in healthcare provision recognising and taking responsibility for safeguarding vulnerable patients understanding when it is appropriate and safe to share information on a patient 3.5 lr mmediate Life Support Demonstrate competency and undertake annual training in Immediate Life Support Dom ain 4: Personal educat ion, training, research and scholarship Outco ome Examples 4.1.
-Demonstrate that they can plan and deliver effective education and training activities They should do this by: providing safe clinical supervision of learners providing effective educational supervision of learners, including giving supportive, developmental feedback to learners seeking and respecting patients' wishes about whether they wish to participate in the education and training of learners evaluating and reflecting on the effectiveness of their educational activities and changes to improve practice promoting and participating in inter-professional learning (including with members of the wider healthcare team in dentistry and in other healthcare professions) demonstrating an ability to use a range of teaching methods for individual and group teaching, including face to face and online teaching and the use of simulation and other technology enhanced learning methods 4.2.
-Demonstrate that they can critically appraise and interpret scientific/academic literature and keep up to date with current and best practice They should do this by: demonstrating an ability to critically appraise evidence interpreting and communicating research evidence and data to support patients and colleagues in making informed decisions about treatment appreciating the role of both qualitative and quantitative methodological approaches in scientific enquiry demonstrating an understanding of the strengths and limitations of different approaches to gathering research evidence conducting literature searches and reviews to inform their professional practice locating and using clinical guidelines appropriately demonstrating an understanding of stratified risk and personalised care 4.3.
-Understand what is required to participate in research They should do this by: • demonstrating understanding of clinical research design, ethics processes and research governance (GCP)
+Outcome Examples health, conduct or performance demonstrating an understanding of the learning by reporting and sharing these experiences locally and widely.
+3.3 Design and employ quality improvement measures that improve clinical effectiveness, patient safety, care or experience They should do this by: using a range of quality improvement methodologies to improve dental services and improve patient care demonstrating an understanding of the importance of patient and public involvement in decision-making when changes to services are proposed engaging with all relevant stakeholders in the planning and implementation of change working with others to effectively measure and evaluate the impact of quality improvement interventions and their impacts on the wider systems demonstrating knowledge of additional challenges related to oral health inequalities in minority ethnic populations and other groups with protected characteristics in the UK assessing and recognising the impact of cultural and language and other barriers and strategies for oral health promotion.
+3.4 Act to safeguard patients, particularly children, other young people and vulnerable adults in accordance with the requirements of appropriate equality and diversity legislation They should do this by: recognising the individual oral health needs of patients with physical, sensory, intellectual, mental, medical, emotional or social impairments or disabilities, or with a combination of these factors understanding the responsibilities and needs of carers as they play an increasing role in healthcare provision recognising and taking responsibility for safeguarding vulnerable patients understanding when it is appropriate and safe to share information on a patient.

+Outcome Examples 3.5 Immediate life support they should do this by: demonstrating competency and undertake annual training in immediate life support.